pycom/pycom-documentation/content/pybytes/releases/_index.md

   * `Browse` your target code (should be a `zip` file)
   * The `zip` file size is limited to `4MB`
 ![](/gitbook/assets/pybytes/releases/create-release-step-7.png)
-  * if you need to update files on the device you should have the below structure.
+  *  if you need to update files on the device you should follow the structure below.
   * `zip` file structure:
       - root
         - flash